waggle-sensor/sage-website/docs/tutorials/accessing-data.md

 Attempting to download protected files without meeting these criteria will yield a 401 Unauthorized response.

 If you've identified protected data you are interested in, please [contact us](/docs/contact-us) so we can help get you access.
-Examples of accessing protected files are provided in the [Accessing large files](#accessing-large-files-ie-training-data) section of this document.

 In the case of protected files, you'll need to provide authentication to your tool of choice.
 These will be your portal username and access token.